ssokolow/rust-cli-boilerplate/README.md

 * Opts into almost all available rustc and [clippy](https://github.com/Manishearth/rust-clippy) lints without requiring that all builds be done on a clippy-enabled Rust version.
-* `release.sh --nightly` produces a fully statically-linked i686 binary where the base size of the boilerplate, including statically-linked musl-libc, error-chain, and "Did you mean...?"-enabled clap, is 178K.
+* `just build-release` produces a fully statically-linked i686 binary where the binary size of just the boilerplate is under 200K, including a statically-linked musl-libc, error-chain, and clap with "Did you mean...?" support enabled.

 ## Supplementary Files